notatallshaw/Pip-Resolution-Scenarios-and-Benchmarks/README.md

 # What is it measuring?

-The idea is to measure the resolution in terms of what requirements and packages did pip have to visit.
-As pip's resolution algorithm is is at least an O(n^2) algorithm then the number of packages pip has to visit goes up it domainates the amount of time it takes pip to resolve a given set of requirements.
+The idea is to measure the resolution in terms of the number of, the number of unique sdists it had to visist (io and build cost), the number of unique wheels it had to visit (io cost), the total numver of packages, requirements, and times it had to pin a package (cpu cost), and the total number of "resolution rounds" (roughly the number of "steps" the resolver had to take).

 # What is it not measuring?